 In the same article from Scientific American, the author discusses how people with healthy emotional coping mechanisms use a combination of distraction (mentioned above) and something called reappraisal, which involves thinking carefully about emotions in order to reevaluate them.

 Distraction is often utilized for intense, negative emotions, whereas reappraisal is utilized as a method for dealing with milder, negative emotions.
-I won’t go into detail here, but there is a fascinating study that explains these findings within the article that I recommend reading.
+I won’t go into detail here, but there is a fascinating study that explains these findings in the article that I recommend reading.

 What is reappraisal exactly?